Kayli/logspub/dev-distributed-k8.md

   - uses shamir's secret sharing algorithm
     - you need to distribute several (5) keys among team members, so each team member has one key
     - min 3 keys are required to unseal the vault
+    - you need to manually unseal every node in a cluster

 ## gitops or infrastructure as a code